STOP: 0x000000116 blue screen (BSoD) error

 Download and install latest drivers

 Download and install the latest video drivers directly from the computer manufacturer.
 Or, if you are using a video card with an ATI or Nvidia chipset, you can download them from that company's website.
 See the video card driver's section for additional help with video drivers and listings of video card manufacturers.

-If you have recently updated the video drivers and this issue began to occur it is likely due to an issue with the drivers.
-If available we suggest downgrading to an earlier driver version to resolve this issue.
+If you have recently updated the video drivers before this issue began to occur, it is likely the updated drivers are the cause.
+If available, we suggest downgrading to an earlier driver version to resolve this issue.

 Let Windows re-detect and reinstall video card